eclipse-sprotty/sprotty/README.md

 For further information please consult the [Wiki](https://github.com/eclipse/sprotty/wiki).

-The version history is documented in the [CHANGELOG](https://github.com/eclipse/sprotty/blob/master/packages/sprotty/CHANGELOG.md) (see also links to other packages there).
+The version history is documented in the [CHANGELOG](https://github.com/eclipse-sprotty/sprotty/blob/master/CHANGELOG.md).
+Changes are tracked seperately for each package.

 ## References